 - For example, if State = "California", then infer Country = "United States".

 - Use the Openprise reference Reference – States, Provinces, Regions.

 Infer missing postal code from a known city and state data.

 - For example, if City = "Redwood City" and State = "California", then infer Postal Code = "94065".

 - Use the Openprise reference Reference – US ZIP Codes.

 Openprise has a special value that can be used in reference tables along with the Infer value task to perform wildcard matching.
 The value is “OP_MATCH_ANY”.
+This value works with String, Number and Boolean field types.
 The following example illustrates how this feature is used.